citrix/workspace-windows-vcsdk/docs/using-example-programs.md

 This program demonstrates:

 *  How to transfer data synchronously.
 The sequence of events is:

-{SrvWrite, ClntRead, ClntWrite, SrvRead} {SrvWrite, ClntRead} {...}.
+`SrvWrite, ClntRead, ClntWrite, SrvRead} {SrvWrite, ClntRead} {...}`.

 The server waits for the client to reply before sending the next packet.

 *  How to read parameter data (in this case, the number of times to send packets to the client) from the Module.ini files.

 ### Packet Format

 The following packet is exchanged between the client and the server.

 ```
 typedef struct PING  {
 USHORT uSign; // Signature
 USHORT uType; // Type, BEGIN or END, from server
 USHORT  uLen; // Packet length from server
 USHORT uCounter; // Sequencer
 ULONG ulServerMS; // Server millisecond clock
-ULONG 			ulClientMS;			// Client millisecond clock
+ULONG ulClientMS;// Client millisecond clock
 } PING, *PPING;

 ```

 ## Mix

 Mix demonstrates a mechanism that can be used to call functions on a remote client (for example to get the time of day).
 This program demonstrates an extensible scheme for making function calls from the server to the client that allows the server to specify when it expects a response from the client and when it does not.
 This method can increase performance, because the server does not have to constantly wait for a reply from the client.

 The server calls a series of simple functions:

-* Add No: Add two numbers and return the sum as the return value.* Disp Str: Write a string to the log file.
-There is no return value (write-only function).* Gettime: Read the client time and return it as the return value.
+*  Add No: Add two numbers and return the sum as the return value.
+*  Disp Str: Write a string to the log file.
+There is no return value (write-only function).
+*  Gettime: Read the client time and return it as the return value.

 The actual implementation of these functions is on the client side.
 The server conditionally waits for the response from the client, depending on the function being executed.
 For example, the server waits for the result of the AddNo or Gettime function, but not the write- only function DispStr, which returns no result.

 ### Packet Format

 ```
 typedef struct MIXHEAD {
 USHORT uType // Packet type
 USHORT uFunc; // Index of Function
 ULONG uLen; // Length of data
 USHORT fRetReq; // True if return
 ULONG dwRetVal; // Return Value from client
 USHORT dwLen1; // length of data
 USHORT dwLen2; // length of data
 } MIXHEAD, \*PMIXHEAD;
 ```

 The data consists of the above structure followed by the arguments to